-Semantic prosody indicates the phenomenon of words combining not just with chosen other words, but with chosen meanings, thus displaying their semantic prosodies (cf. Tognini-Bonelli 2001, 111-6) that appear to be mostly either positive or negative.
-In line with this observation, Partington (1998, 66-8) notes that to commit and rife both collocate with items of an unpleasant nature, so that the unfavorable connotation extends over the entire collocation.
+Semantic prosody indicates the phenomenon of words combining not just with chosen other words, but with chosen meanings, thus displaying their semantic prosodies (cf. Tognini-Bonelli 2001, 111-16) that appear to be mostly either positive or negative.
+In line with this observation, Partington (1998, 66-68) notes that to commit and rife both collocate with items of an unpleasant nature, so that the unfavorable connotation extends over the entire collocation.
 Similarly, to set in often signals that some undesirable process is being described.
 Semantic prosody "refers to the spreading of connotational colouring beyond single word boundaries" (ibid., 68) which, importantly, can only be found in certain words.
 In a broader framework, the term "reflects the [neo-Firthian] realisation that lexical items become infused with particular connotations due to their typical linguistic environment."
-Partington (1998, 66) regards it as "one particularly subtle
+Partington (1998, 66) considers it to be "one particularly subtle and interesting aspect of expressive connotation which can be highlighted by corpus data."
+It can be a crucial aspect of an item's lexical meaning, underscoring the contemporary conviction that meaning resides in typical combinations of lexical choices or "collocability" on the one hand, and typical combinations of grammatical choices or "colligation" on the other (Siepmann 2006, 9).
+But does this mean that semantic prosodies are merely a matter of a single-word lexical item spreading its

-- 4 Importantly, these terms need not be used as synonyms but may indicate different albeit related semantic phenomena (see below). - Thus e.g. Sinclair (1994, 23 4), in focusing on the overall effect of the frequency of co-occurrence, points out that the meaning of words chosen together may differ from their independent meanings in that they are at least partly delexicalized.
+Thus e.g. Sinclair (1994, 23-24), in focusing on the overall effect of the frequency of co-occurrence, points out that the meaning of words chosen together may differ from their independent meanings in that they are at least partly delexicalized.
 This is the necessary correlate of co-selection.
-There is a strong tendency to delexicalization in the normal phraseology of modern English; e.g. in physical assault/damage, etc., the meaning associated with the adjective is duplicated in one facet of the way we would normally understand the noun.
-Next, in scientific analysis/ assessment, etc., the adjective is fairly seriously delexicalized: All it is doing is dignifying the following word slightly.
-Finally, full account/range, etc., are types of reassurance more than anything else, while in general trend/opinion, etc., the adjective is simply underlining part of the meaning of the noun. - Partington (1998, 68) points out that the term prosody was borrowed from J.R.
+There is a strong tendency to delexicalization in the normal phraseology of modern English; e.g. in physical assault/damage etc. the meaning associated with the adjective is duplicated in one facet of the way we would normally understand the noun.
+Next, in scientific analysis/assessment etc., the adjective is fairly seriously delexicalized: All it is doing is dignifying the following word slightly.
+Finally, full account/range etc. are types of reassurance more than anything else, while in general trend/opinion etc. the adjective is simply underlining part of the meaning of the noun.

+Partington (1998, 68) points out that the term "prosody" was borrowed from J.R.
 Firth, who used it to refer to phonological coloring which spreads beyond segmental boundaries.